Immigration to Canada: Statistics and sources of immigration

 Canada receives its immigrant population from almost 200 countries.
 Statistics Canada projects that immigrants will represent between 29.1% and 34.0% of Canada's population in 2041, compared with 23.0% in 2021, while the Canadian population with at least one foreign born parent (first and second generation persons) could rise to between 49.8% and 54.3%, up from 44.0% in 2021.
-The number of visible ethno-cultural composition of population will double and make up the minority of the population of cities in Canada.
+The number of people in the category "visible minorities" is by 2041 projected to double, making up the majority of the population of cities in Canada.